mendix/docs/content/en/docs/appstore/modules/deep-link.md

 ---

 {{% alert color="warning" %}}
 ⚠ This module is deprecated from Studio Pro 10.6.0.
 It is replaced by [page URLs](/refguide/page-properties/#url) and [microflow URLs](/refguide/microflow/#url).
-For how to migrate to Page and Microflow URSs, see the [Migrating to Page and Microflow URLs](#migrate-page-micro) section.
+For how to migrate to Page and Microflow URSs, see the [Migrating to Page and Microflow URLs](#migrate-page-micro) section below.

 We will continue to actively support this module for Mendix 9.
 {{% /alert %}}